15+ Years of End of Life, Palliative Care, and Grief Support

 My Personal Grief

-I learned over social media that my friend had died.
-I wasn't able to focus on work and started to clench my jaw at night.
-I was emotionally numb and wasn't able to cry at his memorial.
-I thought something was wrong with me.
+When I lost my friend to brain cancer, I didn't know how to react.
+I couldn't focus on work and started clenching my jaw at night.
+I was emotionally numb and couldn't cry at his memorial.
+I thought something was wrong with me and questioned if I was grieving properly.

 Six months later, I got a message that my Grandma had a medical emergency and I needed to say goodbye.
 And then the tears came.
-I cried like I had never cried in my life and felt the physical pain that my heart had been ripped apart.
-Only with support was I able to hold onto what matters, my love and appreciation for those I care about.
+I cried like I had never cried in my life and felt the physical pain of my heart being ripped apart.
+My grief didn't fit into the 5 stage grief model and time wasn't going to heal how I felt.

 Education and Certifications